Highway-Kebabbery/Job-Scraper/README.md

 * Navigates through "Careers" sections with multiple pages using Selenium.

 ### Planned:
 I am currently only targeting smaller companies with a relatively small number of job listings that fit on one webpage.
-The following planned features will allow me to target larger companies which may have a vast number of listings that are unrelated to me and spread across multiple pages requiring the use of, *e.g.*, a "Next" button to navigate through.
+The following planned features will allow me to target larger companies which may have a vast number of listings that are unrelated to me.
 * Detect only the addition of new jobs.
 * Filter job listings by specified keywords to narrow the search.
     * As a result, notifications can meaningfully contain the actual job titles available for application.